 Digital Banking talent report

-about 2 months ago by Gigi Ng, Michelle Tay, Paul Clarke / Back to all blogs
+over 3 years ago by Gigi Ng, Michelle Tay, Paul Clarke / Back to all blogs

 Singapore, 5 March 2020 - Global executive recruitment firm, Ethos BeathChapman, today released insights on in-demand talent profiles, specialised skills and jobs that the digital banking industry will be hiring by the time they start operations in Singapore in the middle of 2021.

 With three months to go before the Monetary Authority of Singapore (MAS) awards successful applicants with licenses to operate as digital-only full banks and wholesale banks in Singapore, the report reveals that digital banking contenders have already started making critical hires.

 These critical hires within digital banking cut across the technology, risk management, legal, compliance, audit, sales and marketing functions.
 Not surprisingly, digital, data and technology skills emerged as common requirements within these roles.

 For job seekers with their sights set on jumping onto the digital banking bandwagon, Ethos BeathChapman’s report includes advice to candidates within these functions on relevant areas to upskill and prepare for the digital banking industry.